code-312/ceic_wordpress/README.md

 cat seed.sql | docker exec -i $(docker-compose ps -q db) mysql -u wordpress -pwordpress wordpress --init-command="SET autocommit=0;"
 ```

+The `seed.sql` import above is an example of how one might import database information into your local development environment.
+Our intention is not to commit database dumps from upstream instances of this site to this repository.

 #### Docker Volume Configuration
 * The wp-content folder in our repository is configured to map internally to our Wordpress container like so: `./wp-content:/var/www/html/wp-content`.
 Meaning that when you pull down the repository that the contents of the wp-content folder will be mounted by the container at `/var/www/html/wp-content`.
 This is set up in the `docker-compose.yml` file in the Wordpress container's volumes section.